skinne14/osc-root/app/programs/hope/index.md

 Members of the Harvard Community can apply for HOPE funds by completing a [webform](https://osc.hul.harvard.edu/dash/authors/hope/apply).

-The HOPE fund is Harvard’s implementation of the [Compact for Open-Access Publishing Equity](http://www.oacompact.org/).
+The HOPE fund is Harvard's implementation of the [Compact for Open-Access Publishing Equity](http://www.oacompact.org/).